8 Ways to Make Your Business More Sustainable

 With this in mind, it’s vital that companies start to think about moving to a more sustainable way of doing business.
 We know - it probably sounds daunting and expensive.
 So we’ve compiled a list of eight ways you can join the Race to Zero and make your business more sustainable.

-Consumers have become much more conscious of the damage single-use plastics have on our environment.
+Consumers have become much more conscious of the damage single-use plastics cause.
 They’re turning to reusable storage containers, bags for life, loose products and recyclable packaging.

 If your business requires packaging for selling, storage or shipping, one of the first steps you can take to reduce your carbon footprint is to turn to environmentally friendly packaging such as paper and cardboard.
 If you really want to make a difference, there are compostable forms of packaging that leave zero amounts of waste behind.